 During the 1886-1887 winter season, 356 Commonwealth was the home of Arthur D. McClellan, an attorney, and his wife, Mary A. (Townsend) McClellan.
 They previously had lived at the Hotel Copley at 18 Huntington.
 By the next season, they had moved next door to 358 Commonwealth.

-By the 1890-1891 winter season, 356 Commonwealth was the home of Benjamin E. Corlew and his wife, Juliet (Snow) Corlew.
-Tey had lived at 395 Beacon during the previous season.
+During the 1890-1891 winter season, 356 Commonwealth was the home of Benjamin E. Corlew and his wife, Juliet (Snow) Corlew.
+They had lived at 395 Beacon during the previous season.
 Benjamin Corlew was a real estate dealer.
 By 1893, they had moved to Brookline.

 356 Commonwealth was not listed in the 1892 Blue Book.

 By the 1911-1912 winter season, 356 Commonwealth was the home of Ellen Bryant’s nephew, Robert Duncan Reynolds, an engineer, and his wife, Fanny Louise (Lawrence) Reynolds.
 They previously had lived in Cambridge.
 He was the son of Ellen (Reynolds) Bryant’s brother and sister-in-law, Frank W. Reynolds and Cordelia Frances (Weld) Reynolds.
-Robert Reynolds was the assessed owner of 356 Commonwealth from 1913 through 1920; the heirs of John D. Bryant are shown as the owners on the 1917 Bromley map.
+On October 2, 1912, he purchased 356 Commonwealth from John Bryant’s estate.

 356 Commonwealth was not listed in the 1914-1916 Blue Books.

 By 1915, 356 Commonwealth was the home of Mrs. Lula M. (Fox) Darling, the former wife of Jerome Darling, who operated it a lodging house.
 She previously had lived at 81 Mt.
-Vernon.a id=”WHGilpatric”>
+Vernon.

 In June of 1920, Dr. Gilpatric filed for (and subsequently received) permission to convert 358 Commonwealth from an office and single-family dwelling into three dental offices and “habitation,” and in July of 1920, he filed for (and subsequently received) permission to convert 356 Commonwealth from offices and lodgings into dental offices.
 As part of the applications, he also received permission to cut doors in the party wall between the two buildings, on the first floor.

-In about 1928, the Gilpatrics acquired 360 Commonwealth, and in April of 1928, they applied for (and subsequently received) permission to remodel the interior, including cutting four doors in the party wall connecting with 358 Commonwealth.
+In April of 1928, the Gilpatrics acquired 360 Commonwealth, and that same month they applied for (and subsequently received) permission to remodel the interior, including cutting four doors in the party wall connecting with 358 Commonwealth.
 The building’s use was shown as being dental offices.

-By 1960, 356-358-360 Commonwealth were owned by Hyman Goodman.
-By that point, each building contained dental offices and apartments.
+356-358-360 Commonwealth changed hands and on September 4, 1960, were acquired by Hyman Goodman.
+By that time, each building contained dental offices and six apartments.

 In November of 1960, he applied for (and subsequently received) permission to convert the dental offices on the second, third, and fourth floors at 356 and 358 Commonwealth into apartment use, expanding the existing apartments (and not increasing the number of units).
 356 Commonwealth subsequently had one dental office and six apartments, and 358 Commonwealth had two dental offices and six apartments.